David-SWUSA-RISCOS/MacStuffA/README.md

 **NOTE 01:**  RISC OS is no longer the main focus of mine.
 I am slowly moving more into using Macintosh and Amiga Computers, just need to port RPCEmu (or write a new RiscPC Emulator for these Operating Systems).

-**NOTE 0F:** Some of the reworked code from the YASDOE project is being used to create a open source ROM for emulators and future HW.
+**NOTE 0C:** Some of the reworked code from the YASDOE project is being used to create a open source ROM for emulators and future HW.
 The main goal is to have the ROM support the Apolo 68080 based Vampir Standalone V4+ in the same way as EmuTOS already does.

+**MOTE 0F:** I am also playing in x86 Amiga based systems, and thinking about other things related.